MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/vsm.md

 All bits in the VTL call control input are currently reserved.

+#### On ARM64 Platforms

+On ARM64 platforms, a VTL call is initiated using the HVC instruction with immediate value 2.
+The hypervisor decodes this specific immediate value and processes it as an HvCallVtlCall hypercall.
+No specific register state is required for the control input on ARM64.

 #### VTL Call Restrictions

 VTL calls can only be initiated from the most privileged processor mode.
-For example, on x64 systems a VTL call can only come from CPL0.
-A VTL call initiated from a processor mode which is anything but the most privileged on the system results in the hypervisor injecting a #UD exception into the virtual processor.
+For example, on x64 systems a VTL call can only come from CPL0, and on ARM64 systems from EL1.
+A VTL call initiated from a processor mode which is anything but the most privileged on the system results in the hypervisor injecting an exception into the virtual processor (#UD on x64, undefined instruction exception on ARM64).

 A VTL call can only switch into the next highest VTL.
-In other words, if there are multiple VTLs enabled, a call cannot “skip” a VTL.
+In other words, if there are multiple VTLs enabled, a call cannot "skip" a VTL.
-The following actions result in a #UD exception:
+The following actions result in an exception (#UD on x64, undefined instruction on ARM64):

 - A VTL call initiated from a processor mode which is anything but the most privileged on the system (architecture specific).
-- A VTL call from real mode (x86/x64)
+- A VTL call from real mode (x86/x64 only)
 - A VTL call on a virtual processor where the target VTL is disabled (or has not been already enabled).
 - A VTL call with an invalid control input value